specifysystems/lmpy/lmpy/data_wrangling/occurrence/README.md

 # Occurrence Data Wranglers

-These files define occurrence data manipulation parameters that can be configured for various tools
+The files in this module define occurrence data manipulations, and parameters for each, that can be configured for various purposes.

 * A configuration file is in JSON format, a list of one dictionary per desired wrangler.
   * Each dictionary must contain "wrangler_type", with the name of the wrangler types (listed below).
   * The dictionary will also contain all required parameters and any optional parameters.

 * Currently, wrangler names correspond to the wrangler class `name` attribute in this module's files.
-* The factory module instantiates wranglers and checks validity of parameters and values.
 * Each wrangler's parameters correspond to the constructor arguments for that wrangler.
-* Valid wrangler types are enumerated in lmpy.data_wrangling.occurrence.factory.WRANGLER_TYPES
 * Example clean_occurrences wrangler configuration:

 ```json